Tuesday, January 26, 2010

 44,000 pounds hydrocarbons with 155 pounds benzene

-Oct 14 - 17 2009 leak at upper manway in #2 FCCU Reactor - .
+Oct 14 - 17 2009 leak at upper manway in #2 FCCU Reactor - leak on the cat unit .
 Application of steam to disperse the vapors.
 First attempt to repair the leak failed on Oct 15 2009 and leak apparently worsened.
 Specialty group arrived Oct 16 2009 to measure the manway and asses the leak.
 On Oct 17 2009, as Murphy awaited that repair, the leak worsened, so Murphy shut down the FCCU as a safety precaution.
 The vendor installed the clamp on Oct 18 2009.
 The leak was estimated to have lasted 74.5 hours from approximately 09:00 hrs on Oct 14 2009 to 11:300 hrs on Oct 17 2009 when the unit was shut down.Estimated hydrocarbon emissions 44,000 pounds with 155 pounds of benzene.
 EDMS 44138747 Incident T119342 Murphy Oil rescinded notification of benzene release EDMS 44922731 Dec 10 2009 Murphy reported to the National Response Center that this event resulted in the release of benzene in excess of the 10 pounds reportable quantity.
 Murphy Oil provides Dec 10 2009 update to rescind benzene release notification citing CERCLA 101(14) for exemption from reporting benzene emissions.

 naphtha vapors and crude oil spill